norbertbajko/EQ_Visualisation/README.md

 It's a minimalistic EQ animation and yes, it's not the best on the market :blush:

-**Instructions:** After downloading Processing 3 (+ minim plugin), you can use it with any song (put the music file next to the .pde and name it 'music.mp3'), but it's only tuned for *Mike Oldfield - Nuclear*.
+**Instructions:** After downloading Processing 3 (+ minim plugin), you can use it with any song (put the music file next to the .pde and name it 'music.mp3'), but it's tuned for *Mike Oldfield - Nuclear*.
 I recommend to try out with that song for maximal enjoyment.

 TO-DO:
   - Adaptively adjusting the amplification to the sound intensity